New Patients 215.234.3772

 What is Podiatry?

-Podiatry is a branch of medicine that focuses on the treatment, diagnosis, and prevention of diseases, disorders, and injuries to the ankles, feet, and other related areas.
+Podiatry is a branch of medicine that focuses on treating, diagnosing, and preventing diseases, disorders, and injuries to the ankles, feet, and other related areas.
 A podiatrist is a certified doctor.
 An experienced podiatrist can assess your needs, and diagnose and treat any medical conditions related to the feet and ankles.

 What Does a Podiatrist Treat?